 Make sure your child has a good night’s sleep before the testing.
 If your child wears glasses or a hearing aid or any other device, make sure to bring it.
 If your child has special language needs, please alert the neuropsychologist to these.
 If your child is on stimulant medication, such as Adderall, or other medication, check with the neuropsychologist beforehand about coordinating dosage time with testing.
 If your child has had previous school testing, an individual educational plan, or has related medical records, please bring or send this information and records to the neuropsychologist for review.

 What you tell your child about this evaluation depends on how much he or she can understand.
 Be simple and brief and relate your explanation to a problem that your child knows about such as “trouble with spelling” or “problems following directions.”
 Reassure a worried child that testing involves no shots.
 Tell your child that you are trying to understand his or her problem to make things better.
 You may also tell the child that “nobody gets every question right,” and that the important thing is to “try your best.”
 Your child will probably find the neuropsychological evaluation interesting, and the detailed information that is gathered will contribute to your child’s care.

 Are there any childhood conditions that you do not evaluate?

 At this time, we do not conduct evaluations for autistic spectrum disorders (also known as pervasive developmental disorders).
-We do not perform testing for AD/HD if the only purpose is diagnostic.
-We also do not perform evaluations for which the primary or only suspected problem is emotional, such as depression, anxiety, or disruptive behavior.
 Fortunately, though, there is an excellent clinical psychologist, Dr. Leah Clionsky, whom we recommend for these types of evaluations.
 For more information about Dr. Clionsky and her services, please visit her web site.